carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 {: .output}

-We can make the `ls` output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories:
+We can make the `ls` output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories, or other symbols to identify the type of elements in the directory:

 ~~~
 $ ls -F